 The Role of Diet in Dental Health

 While we’re focusing on sugar, it’s worth mentioning that your overall diet plays a crucial role in your dental health.
-Here are some foods that can actually help protect your teeth:
+Here are some foods that can help protect your teeth:

 Cheese and other dairy products